PC! PAST PROJECTS

 Collected supplies and filled backpacks for Migrant Children awaiting court days with families at the MX-US border through Little Mercies

 One very powerful and life-saving Lunch Lounge presentation we had was on the topic of Suicide Prevention, learning about signs to look out for in ourselves and others, as well as when and how to step in and be an advocate.
 Please see the recording of this very important session.
 Our presenter, Rebecca Duncan, Suicide Prevention Counselor, also provided us with a list of local and national, life-saving resources.

 Our very favorite master gardener, Jan McNeilan, gave a great talk on preparing your garden for winter as part of our "Covid" Lunch Lounge series.
 Click on the red button to link to the YouTube recording.

-The pandemic and stay-at-home quarantine of 2020 may have canceled our spring line-up of Positive Charge!
-PDX projects and events, but we put our creative juices to work and pivoted to move forward with our missions of amplifying kindness and building community.
+The pandemic and stay-at-home quarantine of 2020 may have canceled our line-up of Positive Charge!
+PDX projects and events, but we put our creative juices to work and pivoted to move forward with our mission of amplifying kindness while building community.

 During the early part of the pandemic, while everyone was required to "Stay Home - Stay Healthy," we tuned in to sing together to famous Broadway musicals.

 Met each Friday at noon to talk about topics of interest to our community including Gardening, Pandemic Budgeting, Charitable Giving, Resilience, and Awareness of and Kindness for our Migrant and Houseless Communities.

 An event we could safely attend in person while safely distancing, and so popular we scheduled an encore event!
 Assisted with painting and construction with the amazing Cascadia Clusters tiny home project.